apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

-Word Embedding is a powerful tool for many tasks, e.g. finding similar words, feature vector for supervised machine learning task and word analogy, such as `king - man + woman =~ queen`.
+Word Embedding is a powerful tool for many tasks, e.g. finding similar words, feature vectors for supervised machine learning task and word analogy, such as `king - man + woman =~ queen`.
 In word embedding,
 each word represents a low dimension and dense vector.